MovingBlocks/TempDoc/Coding-Conventions.md

 * Don't use Hungarian notation to denote types.
 This follows from the Sun conventions, and also acknowledges that IDEs are good at providing that information anyway.
 * No mass imports such as import java.util.* except for static imports
 * Default line width: 175 chars
+* Use spaces, not tabs to indent your code
+* Use braces even for single lines

 ### Coding-related
 * Use interfaces over concrete classes for variables (e.g. Map instead of HashMap).